JB BLUNK - CONTINUUM

 – Tie back hair

-Participants will not use machines
+Participants will not use power tools.

-Registration (for adults only): Register with Mathias Heinisch via email: ateliers_bois@orange.fr
+Register with Mathias Heinisch by email: ateliers_bois@orange.fr

-Maximum of 4 people per session
+Maximum of 4 people per session.

-Workshops in partnership with Cassano, the Gallic oak.
+Workshops in partnership with Essarbois.

 Conference "Slow-Made"